Puerto Rico Tax Calculator (2026)

 Frequently asked questions

-What are the income tax brackets in Puerto Rico?
+What is the top income tax rate in Puerto Rico?

 Compare Puerto Rico with other countries